Polygence blog / How to Conduct and Showcase Research

 Ask a difficult question

 In the traditional classroom, top students are expected to always know the answers to the questions the teacher asks.
-But a research paper is YOUR chance to pose a big question that no one has answered yet, and figure out how to make a contribution to answering that question.
+But a research paper is YOUR chance to pose a big question that no one has answered yet and figure out how to make a contribution to answering that question.
 So don’t be afraid if you have no idea how to answer your question at the start of the research process — this will help you maintain a motivational sense of discovery as you dive deeper into your research.
-If you need inspiration, explore our database of research project ideas.
+If you need inspiration, explore our database of research project ideas and easy research topics for high school students.

 Be as specific as possible